 Slovenia also has a relatively good geographical dispersion.
 30% of overnight stays are made in the Alpine region, and in Thermal Pannonian Slovenia.
 25% of stays occur in the Mediterranean & Karst region and 15% in Central Slovenia, including our capital, Ljubljana.

 To better distribute tourism flows and to develop tourism beyond the icons and major tourist destinations, we have developed a new tourism segmentation for the country:

 - 4 macro-regions (Alpine Slovenia, Mediterranean & Karst Slovenia, Thermal Pannonian Slovenia, and Ljubljana with Central Slovenia).

 - 34 leading destinations (which together account for 98% of overnight stays in Slovenia), with clearly defined destinations partners (DMOs).
 We actively work with those on visitor flows management, visitor experience and product development.

 - A consortium of more than 60 SLOVENIA GREEN destinations and tourism providers, with whom we work on issues of sustainability.
-The main focus here is to develop green products that target discerning travelers who are looking for diverse and active experiences, tranquility and personal benefits.
+The main focus here is to develop green products that target discerning travellers who are looking for diverse and active experiences, tranquillity and personal benefits.

 Slovenia has done impressive work recently in using destination marketing and promotion tools to encourage and support sustainable tourism development in the country.
 Yet so many destinations fail at this due to outdated success metrics and lacking support from the top, e.g. industry and government.
 What is your secret to success?